-One of the industry leaders, Acquisio lets large-scale advertisers run campaigns across multiple platforms on a single dashboard.
-Combine this with some of its other features, and you’ve got yourself a nice way to increase productivity.
+One of the industry leaders, Acquisio, lets large-scale advertisers run campaigns across multiple platforms on a single dashboard.
+Combine this with some of its other features, and you’ve got yourself an excellent way to increase productivity.

 Account Management Tool #4: Kenshoo

 What makes Kenshoo such a great tool is its effectiveness for advertisers of all budgets, large and small.
 A lot of you running your accounts may be doing so because you don’t want to pay an agency.
 We get that.
 Use Kenshoo for your low-budget local campaigns as well.

 Account Management Tool #5: PPC BidMax

 Again, maybe you’re a business owner who understands the importance of advertising but doesn’t have the time to manage your campaign fully.
 PPC BidMax is an excellent tool for automated bidding (especially if you don’t trust Google), but unlike Google’s automated bid strategies, this tool will manage to bid across Yahoo!, Bing.

 2 PPC Tools for Remarketing/Retargeting